Numpienick/DataScience_Groep7/README.md

 2. Run the following command: `python manage.py runserver`

 ## Development requirements
+1. Make sure Nodejs is installed [Node.js](https://nodejs.org/en/download/)
-1. Go to settings in PyCharm. (shortcut: ctrl + alt + s)
+2. Go to settings in PyCharm. (shortcut: ctrl + alt + s)
-2. Go to Tools
+3. Go to Tools
-3. Go to File Watchers
+4. Go to File Watchers
-4. Click on the plus icon and add SCSS
+5. Click on the plus icon and add SCSS
-5. Scope should be 'project files' and click OK and after that Apply
+6. Scope should be 'project files' and click OK and after that Apply